- Applied Biological Sciences (Applied Biological Sciences)

 - When will I know that I am in the CLS Residential Communities?

 After your housing application and CLS Residential Community is requested and properly submitted, housing assignments will be assigned by mid-spring each year.
-Please visit the University Housing website for any additional housing information.
+Please visit University Housing for more information.

 - If I begin as an exploratory student and then declare a major do I have to move?

 No. Once you have declared your major, we encourage you to remain an active member of the CLS Residential Communities and to assist your peers in their exploration.
-Students can only be removed from the residential communities for violating University Housing Policies or the Student Code of Conduct.
+Students can only be removed from the residential communities if they violate University Housing Policies or the Student Code of Conduct.

 Ashley R. White, College of Letters and Sciences Residential Community Coordinator, Sonora Center, Ashley.R.White@asu.edu, phone 480-965-9503.